shamansir/cayley-rust/README.md

 * May be, better [Error API](http://www.hydrocodedesign.com/2014/05/28/practicality-with-rust-error-handling/);
 * Some Path traits are public while they have no practical usage for user, like `Reuse`;
 * [Log](http://doc.rust-lang.org/log/) executed queries;

+* API change: Rather a thought to think on: This `mutable self` passed everywhere may be solved with being a bit more functional and stopping using method chains — and using tuples or vectors of enum-values instead, then iterating and mapping over them;
+So, i.e. `Path` may appear as enum and be passed as a tuple of values:
+`( Has(Predicate("foo")), Tag("bar")), And((..., ..., ...)), Out(...) ), ( All, )`;
+On the other hand, this way looks not so easy to read the whole thing as an actual chain of operations, in comparison to method chains; Linked lists, then?
+Or operator overloading?
+Or macros?

 # Thanks